MyDemo-Organization/programming-practice-new/src/main/java/ds/graph/README.md

 ## Problems

-1. BFS
+1. BFS :white_check_mark:
   - Using Queue (Basic BFS traversal)
   - Application
-2. DFS
+2. DFS :white_check_mark:
   - Using Stack (Basic DFS traversal)
   - Using Recursion (outputs may vary of both of the traversal)
   - Application
-3. Detect Cycle in a Directed Graph
+3. Detect Cycle in a Directed Graph :white_check_mark:
 4. Detect cycle in an undirected graph
-  - Normal
+  - Normal :white_check_mark:
-  - Using Disjoint set (union & find)
+  - Using Disjoint set (union & find) :x:
+    - may not be doing
-5. Longest Path in a Directed Acyclic Graph
+5. Longest Path in a Directed Acyclic Graph DA :white_check_mark:
 6. Snake and Ladder Problem
 7. Boggle (Find all possible words in a board of characters)
-8. Assign directions to edges so that the directed graph remains acyclic
+8. Assign directions to edges so that the directed graph remains acyclic :x:
-9. Kruskal's MST (Greedy)
+9. Kruskal's Minimum Spanning Tree (Greedy)

 ## Shortest Paths
 - Dijkstra’s shortest path algorithm